-In contrast to vertical efficient structures, here are two examples of vertical inefficient structures that can be realized by lateral FETs on one chain but will require multiple chains in vertical FETs.
+In contrast to vertical efficient structures, here are two examples of vertical inefficient structures that can be realized by lateral FETs in one chain but will require multiple chains in vertical FETs.

-- 3-Stack: A 3-Stack schematic is given in Figure 7 (a).
+• 3-Stack: A 3-Stack schematic is given in Figure 8(a).
 In VGAA, the minimum number of chains to realize this structure is two.
 The reason is that to form a 2-stack structure in VGAA, the bottom diffusion must be shared by the stacked transistors.
 To cut off the shared diffusion, instead of by a polysilicon gate control like FinFET, the only way for VGAA is to introduce another chain, which explains why a 3-Stack structure cannot be implemented in VGAA with only one chain.
-Figure 8 shows an example of how a 3-Stack structure can be implemented in FinFET on one chain, while in VGAA the minimum number of chains is two. - Stack-Parallel: A Stack-Parallel structure is similar to n-Parallel, but at least one of the paralleled structures is a stack of transistors.
-Figure 7 (b) gives an example of a Stack- Parallel structure.
-Unfortunately, this structure appears in many standard cells, making most of the vertical channel structures having more chains than lateral channel structures.
+Figures 8(b) and (c) show examples of how a 3-Stack structure can be implemented in FinFET in one chain, while in VGAA the minimum number of chains is two.